 In CSS, the intrinsic size of an element is the size it would be based on its content, if no external factors were applied to it.
+For example, inline elements are sized intrinsically:

 How intrinsic sizes are calculated is defined in the CSS Intrinsic and Extrinsic Sizing Specification.